salrashid123/gcpcompat-oidc/README.md

   Notice the attribute mapping:
   * `google.subject=assertion.sub`:  This will extract and populate the google subject value from the provided id_token's `sub`  field.
   * `attribute.isadmin=assertion.isadmin`:  This will extract the value of the custom claim `isadmin` and then make it available for IAM rule later as an assertion

+  Note, though it isn't demonstrated in this repo, you can also map groups directly:  `google.groups=assertion.group`

   Noticethe attribute conditions:
   * `attribute.isadmin=='true'`: This describes the condition that this provider must meet.
 The provided idToken's `isadmin` field MUST be set to true